A Chara, céad míle fáilte roimh duit!

 - Brushing up on our skiing skills and practicing travelling with loaded pulks.

-One of the particular aspects of the Ice Warrior Project courses / training that I like is that you will not just head out from base into the wilderness without everyone being fully prepared, kit and equipment checked, various roles being practiced and allocated, and a plan being in place for the various scenarios that you may encounter.
+One of the particular aspects of the training that I like is that you will not just head out from base into the wilderness without everyone being fully prepared, kit and equipment checked, various roles being practised and allocated, and a plan being in place for the various scenarios that you may encounter.
 It is not unheard of people joining tours and courses in the arctic region and they just set off without any preparation and expect the guides to look after them.
 Personally I would rather be self-sufficient, capable of looking after myself and being able to be a proactive and productive team member.
 Preparations completed it was time to get out of Longyearbyen and head towards our objective Bolterdalen and Scott Turnerbreen.

 My poor technique was causing my body to expend quite a bit more energy to get the same traction / output as some of my team mates.
 My nutritional intake wasn’t meeting the energy requirements of this additional exertion, so I’ll need to review the type of snacks I take on future expeditions.
 Our guides (cheers Michael and Arran!) offered their advise on correct form and technique but my mind and body did not seem to want to co-operate and comply!
 Over the course of next couple of days my technique gradually improved; but there is certainly room for improvement and plenty of practice will be sought over the coming months on varied terrain and underfoot conditions.